sovietscout/SovietScout/README.md

 - ⚡ Fun fact: ...
 -->

 I'm **Ritobhash**, a student of economics with interests in development, finance, political science, and philosophy.
-This page is a humble attempt at distilling data and policy into digestable insights.
+This page is a humble attempt at distilling data and policy for the insights for the layman.

 #### **What I Do**
 - **Skills:** Python, R, Julia, SQL, Stata, Tableau, Power BI, and the Microsoft Office Suite.
-- **Interests:** Data analysis, policy research, voting theories and the occasional philosophical ramble.
+- **Interests:** Data analysis, policy research, voting theory.
 - **Projects:** I’m currently working on exploring spatial voting models and quantifying electorates.

 #### **What You’ll Find Here**
-- **Data Projects:** Exploratory data analysis to visualisations.
-I use tools like Python, R, and Tableau to make sense of complex datasets.
+- **Data Projects:** Exploratory data analysis to visualisations using Python, R and Julia.
 - **Policy Analysis:** I enjoy applying economic and political theory to real-world problems, especially in the context of development and welfare.
 - **Learning in Public:** I’m always experimenting with new tools and techniques, and I share my progress here.